adrian154/blog/blogposts/tls.md

 4c75e186e47a2627bb4501955a051d516653d9570f34c660e623d26e2175b956
 ```

-From here, TLS uses a process known as the [key schedule](https://datatracker.ietf.org/doc/html/rfc8446#section-7.1) to derive a set of keys from the shared secret.
-Essentially, it uses a set of cryptographic operations to take several "sources of entropy without context" (as the RFC calls it) and combine them into one state that can be used to generate new keys as needed.
-The importance of context will be explained in just a moment.
+From here, TLS uses a process known as the [key schedule](https://datatracker.ietf.org/doc/html/rfc8446#section-7.1) to generate keys from the shared secret.
+There are two primary cryptographic operations involved.
+The first is `hkdfExtract`, which introduces a new "source of entropy" (e.g. the shared secret) into the current key schedule state, making all future derived keys depend on the correctness of this value.
+The second is `deriveSecret`, which uses the key schedule state to actually generate a random key of a specific length.
+This process is necessary because TLS generally needs to create several keys deterministically from a single shared secret, and getting it wrong can have serious security implications.

 The key schedule begins with the calculation of an "early secret".
-This is normally used to include the pre-shared key in the key schedule.
+This is used to include the pre-shared key in the key schedule.
 Since we don't have a PSK, this part is mostly irrelevant.
-However, we still have to do it, just with dummy values.
+However, the spec says that we still have to do it, just with dummy values.

 ```js
 earlySecret = hkdfExtract(